Maps between relatively hyperbolic spaces and between their boundaries: Statement of results

 Finally, if $(X'',\cP'')$ is also a relatively hyperbolic space that is visually complete, and $j:\bdry(X',\cP')\to\bdry(X'',\cP')$ is a shadow-respecting, quasisymmetric embedding, then $\widehat{j\circ h}$ and $\hat{j}\circ \hat{h}$ are at bounded distance.
-That is, $\bdry(X,\cP) \mapsto X, h \mapsto \hat{h}$ is a functor from shadow-decorated boundaries of relatively hyperbolic spaces with shadow-respecting quasisymmetric embeddings, to relatively hyperbolic spaces with snowflake on peripheral maps considered equivalent up to bounded distance. \end{theorem} The property of being `visually complete' (Definition~\ref{def:visually-complete}) is satisfied by relatively hyperbolic groups having proper infinite peripheral groups (Proposition~\ref{prop:bowditch-visually-complete}), and is equivalent to the Bowditch boundary being uniformly perfect (Lemma~\ref{lem:bowditch-unif-pfct}).
+That is, $\bdry(X,\cP) \mapsto X, h \mapsto \hat{h}$ is a functor from shadow decorated boundaries of relatively hyperbolic spaces with shadow-respecting quasisymmetric embeddings, to relatively hyperbolic spaces with equivalence classes of snowflake on peripheral maps, where two such maps are considered equivalent if they are bounded distance apart. \end{theorem} The property of being `visually complete' (Definition~\ref{def:visually-complete}) is satisfied by relatively hyperbolic groups having proper infinite peripheral groups (Proposition~\ref{prop:bowditch-visually-complete}), and is equivalent to the Bowditch boundary being uniformly perfect (Lemma~\ref{lem:bowditch-unif-pfct}).
 The importance of this condition is two-fold: first, by work of Tukia--V\"ais\"al\"a it allows us to upgrade quasisymmetric maps to ``power'' quasisymmetric maps, which have quasi-isometric extensions by Bonk--Schramm, see Theorem~\ref{thm:bonk-schramm} and discussion.
 Second, without it we cannot hope for uniqueness of extensions $\hat{h}$: consider the many quasi-isometries of $\Z$ which induce the same boundary maps.
 Healy--Hruska also show that boundaries of relatively hyperbolic groups are uniformly perfect, see~\cite[Section 1.1]{healy2020cusped} and references within, particularly to work of Meyer~\cite{Meyer-09-diss-unif-perfect}.